England's seven steps to redemption

 4. How we play

 The England DNA also laid down a template for how all England teams should play.
-In the past, this had been at the whim of the manager, with each tending to have very different ideas.
+In the past, this had been at the whim of the particular manager, with each tending to have very different ideas and principles.

-'How we play' also applied down the age groups, which meant players had experience of the 'England way' by the time they reached the seniors.
+'How we play' also applied down the age groups, which meant players had experience of the 'England way' by the time they reached the senior set-up.

 There were sections in the DNA on how teams should play in-possession, out-of-possession and in transition, as well as suggestions on formation.
 For example, in possession, England teams should "aim to dominate possession intelligently, selecting the right moments to progress the play and penetrate the opposition.”